CMB-HD/hdlike/README.md

 (You should include the name of the CMB project to which you are charging your hours somewhere in the `job-name`; e.g., `#SBATCH --job-name=hdlike_CMBEXP`.
 Please see below for more information about using Cobaya on NERSC.)

+### Running MCMC chains on NERSC with Cobaya

+A NERSC job script template, named `nersc_perlmutter_job_template.sb`, is also included.

+Some NERSC/Perlmutter-specific notes:
+- You must provide the name of the allocation account being used on the line `#SBATCH --account=` (after the `=` sign; e.g. `#SBATCH --account=mp107` for CMB).
+- You _should_ include the name of the CMB project you are charging your hours to somewhere in the `job-name` (e.g., `#SBATCH --job-name=hdlike_CMBEXP`).
+- If you're activating a conda environment within the job script, you need to use `source activate` instead of the `conda activate` used on the login nodes.
+- You'll need to follow the instructions in the [NERSC documentation](https://docs.nersc.gov/development/languages/python/using-python-perlmutter/#mpi4py-on-perlmutter) to use MPI with `mpi4py`.
+- You'll likely want to save your chains in your `SCRATCH` directory, but be aware that this is not permanent storage: see the [NERSC documentation](https://docs.nersc.gov/filesystems/perlmutter-scratch/) for more details.

 ---

 ## Additional helpful information